What Can Dogs Drink Besides Water?

 Bone broth

-Homemade or store-bought bone broth opens in a new tabcan be a safe and nutritious option or treat for dogs.
+Homemade or store-bought bone broth opens in a new tabcan be a safe, nutritious option or treat for dogs.
 It is rich in nutrients, like amino acids, collagens, and glucosamine.
-Stick with options that do not have any added salt, and avoid using products that contain onions, garlic, or other ingredients that can be toxic to dogs.
+Stick with broth that does not have any added salt, and avoid using products that contain onions, garlic, or other ingredients that can be toxic to dogs.

 Coconut water

-Coconut water: Coconut water is safe for dogs in small amounts, and can be a special treat, especially during the warmer months.
-Try freezing with dog-safe fruits, such as apples or blueberries, for a nutritious and refreshing summer pup-sicleopens in a new tab!
+Coconut water is safe for dogs in small amounts and can be a special treat, especially during the warmer months.
+Try freezing it with dog-safe fruits, such as apples, coconutopens in a new tab, or blueberries, for a nutritious and refreshing summer pup-sicleopens in a new tab.
 Avoid added sugars or flavors.

 Goat’s milk

-Goat’s milk: Some dogs can tolerate goat’s milk in small amounts, as it tends to be lower in lactose than cow’s milk.
+Some dogs can tolerate goat’s milk in small amounts, because it tends to be lower in lactose than cow’s milk.
 Goat’s milk is a good source of protein and calcium.
-Offer small mounts first just to make sure your dog doesn’t develop any gastrointestinal upset.
+Offer small amounts first, just to make sure your dog doesn’t develop any gastrointestinal upset.

 Safe fruit and vegetable juices